-There are plenty of tried-and-tested ways to make the your living room feel cozier and more inviting.
-From the colors you decorate with, the furniture to choose and the right lighting to pick, they all can have a transformative effect on a cold, dreary living area – particularly if all you crave is a soothing space to unwind in at the end of a hectic day.
+There are plenty of tried-and-tested ways to make your living room feel cozier and more inviting.
+From the colors you decorate with, the furniture you choose and the right lighting to pick, they all can have a transformative effect on a cold, dreary living area – particularly if all you crave is a relaxing space to unwind in at the end of a hectic day.

-Another simple way to transform a summery sanctuary into a cozy winter retreat is to replace voiles with heavier fabrics, such as velvet.
+A simple way to transform a summery sanctuary into a cozy winter retreat is to replace voile with heavier fabrics, such as velvet.
 Thermal curtains and blackout blinds will keep your space warm – and provide more privacy come nighttime.